sampattuzzi/PartII-Proposal/diss.md

 The idiom is particularly useful in the fields of graphical processing where some typical applications include: Gaussian blur, Laplacian of Gaussian, Canny edge detection and many other filter based methods.
 Stencils can also be used to computer approximations of differential systems of equations.
 As such they are useful in the simulation of physical systems via fluid, stress or heat dynamics.

 Ypnos is an *embedded domain specific language*(EDSL) for stencil computations.
 Rather than build a language from scratch, it is embedded within the Haskell programming language.
 This allows Ypnos to share much of the syntax and implementation of its host language.
-Haskell is a particularly good fit for stencil computations as Ypnos syntax as it is a pure functional language.
-Its purity allow
-The idiom is particularly useful in the fields of graphical processing where some typical applications include: Gaussian blur, Laplacian of Gaussian, Canny edge detection and many other filter based methods.
-Stencils can also be used to computer approximations of differential systems of equations.
-As such they are useful in the simulation of physical systems via fluid, stress or heat dynamics.

-Ypnos is an *embedded domain specific language*(EDSL) for stencil computations.
-Rather than build a language from scratch, it is embedded within the Haskell programming language.
-This allows Ypnos to share much of the syntax and implementation of its host language.
-Haskell is a particularly good fit for stencil computations as Ypnos syntax as it i The idiom is particularly useful in the fields of graphical processing where some typical applications include:
-Gaussian blur, Laplacian of Gaussian, Canny edge detection and many other filter based methods.
-Stencils can also be used to computer approximations of differential systems of equations.
-As such they are useful in the simulation of physical systems via fluid, stress or heat dynamics.

-Ypnos is an *embedded domain specific language*(EDSL) for stencil computations.
-Rather than build a language from scratch, it is embedded within the Haskell programming language.
-This allows Ypnos to share much of the syntax and implementation of its host language.
-Haskell is a particularly good fit for stencil computations as Ypnos syntax as it is the programmer to write parallel programs without worrying about the interaction and sharing of state.
+Haskell is a particularly good fit for stencil computations as its purity allows the programmer to write parallel programs without worrying about the interaction and sharing of state.

 ### Syntax ###